 Data’s never complete.
 There will always be more information that could help with your use case.
 The daily annual rainfall at a mining site, the estimated income of your customer households, or the region’s average unemployment rate could all be useful depending on what you’re looking at but might not be readily accessible.

 What’s more, adding that information might only have a small effect on your final model—something you won’t know unless you dive in and start the model building process right away.
-With tools like RapidMiner Go you have the chance to quickly check if your current data set is complete enough to generate value, reduce risk, or cut costs.
 Don’t wait for the perfect set before you start experimenting!

 But my data storage and access pipelines aren’t ready!